Whiteman Air Force Base

 Whiteman Air Force Base is a United States Air Force base located just south of Knob Noster, Missouri, United States.
 It is operated by the Air Force Global Strike Command, as the base for all 19 operational B-2 Spirit nuclear-capable stealth bombers, as well as for A-10 Thunderbolt attack aircraft and others.
-There is also a sizable Missouri Air National Guard presence on base as well.
+There is also a sizable Missouri Air National Guard presence on base.

 The base is approximately 60 miles (100 km) east-southeast of Kansas City in rural Johnson County.
 Originally established as the Sedalia Glider Base, it was later renamed after 2nd Lt George Whiteman, a native Missourian who was killed during the attack on Pearl Harbor.
 The facility covers 5566 acre and is maintained by the 509th Civil Engineer Squadron.
 During the Cold War, Whiteman played a significant role in the American nuclear triad, with a total of 150 Minuteman intercontinental ballistic missiles (ICBMs) built in the vicinity of the base, later dismantled as part of arms reductions.

 Following the end of the Cold War era, the base became home to the B-2 bomber force beginning in the 1990s and continues to play a crucial role in the US nuclear deterrent.
 B-2 bombers have flown non-stop flights from Whiteman for bombing campaigns in Yugoslavia, Afghanistan, Iraq, Libya, and Iran.

 History

 World War II

 In 1942, the United States Army Air Corps selected the site of the present-day base to be the home of Sedalia Glider Base, a training base for WACO glider pilots.
 In May 1942, construction workers began building a railroad spur for the new air base in an area known to locals as the "Blue Flats" because of the color of the soil.
 The new railroad line was built by the Missouri Pacific Railroad.
-The base was officially opened on August 6, 1942.
-On November 12, 1942, the name was changed to Sedalia Army Air Field.
+The base was officially opened on 6 August 1942.
+On 12 November 1942, the name was changed to Sedalia Army Air Field.

 After the end of World War II, operations at the airfield declined, and many of the buildings were abandoned.
 In December 1947, the base was put on inactive status.